flop-code/stackvar/manual.md

 To understand how does it work, you need to know about stack data-structure.

 How does it work, how to use it, and why do we need it?
-If you can give an answer to this questions, then you can go to the next step.
+If you can give an answer to these questions, then you can go to the next step.

 ## Idea
 Idea of language, that you can use stack, to operate with data.